single-solution/guide-mern-stack-project/README.md

 ### Abstraction
 - Abstract away unnecessary details to simplify code.
 - Use higher-level abstractions when dealing with complex operations.
-- Create minimum number of files do not create cluster chunks
+- Create a minimum number of files, do not create cluster chunks

 ### Code Reuse
 - Identify common patterns and extract them into reusable functions or components.